Anthony Davis helps Lakers rout Trail Blazers to tie series - WHIZ News

+“I just wanted to come out tonight with the mindset tonight to be aggressive and to help my team on both ends of the floor and do whatever I had to do to help the team win,” he said.

-LeBron James had 10 points, six rebounds, seven assists and six turnovers..
-He had 23 points, 17 rebounds and a playoff career-high 16 rebounds in Game 1.
+LeBron James had 10 points, six rebounds, seven assists and six turnovers for the Lakers.
+He had 23 points, 17 rebounds and a playoff career-high 16 assists in Game 1.

 The Trail Blazers stunned the Lakers 100-93 in Game 1, but things went horribly wrong in Game 2.
 A poor performance got worse when All-Star guard Damian Lillard dislocated the index finger on his left hand in the third quarter.
-He left the game for good, and the team said X-rays were negative.
+The team said X-rays were negative.

+“It’s just sore,” Lillard said.
+“A little bit tender to the touch.
+Dislocated it.
+A little bit sore, a little bit swollen.
+Uncomfortable.”

+Portland coach Terry Stotts said it’s too early to determine Lillard’s status for Game 3.

 Davis scored 21 points in the first half to help the Lakers take a 56-39 lead.
 The Trail Blazers’ high-powered offense shot 35% in the half.